Ron-Ash/DockerCourse/README.md

 ## Docker Volumes, Bind Mount, and Compose

+Docker utilises "immutable infrastructure", where containers are re-deployed instead of changed (if an update is required, containers are removed and re-deployed).

+Databases/unique data (mmutable) should not be mixed in with application (seperation of concerns) as if they are, each re-deploy will wipe all progress.

+This issue is known as "Presistent Data", adn Docker has 2 solutions; "Volume" and "Bind Mount".

+### Volumes

+Volume creates a specialised location outside of a container Unique File System (will be removed when container is removed), hence maintaining it across container removals/re-deploys.
+These can be attached to any contaienr, with the container seeing it as a normal file path.

+### Bind Mount

+Bind Mount links the container path to the host machine's path, with the container seeing it as a normal file path.

 "Containerize Jekyll".
 Follow the requirments and instructions for https://jekyllrb.com/ so that a jekyll website can be entered as a bind mount (file/directory on host machine is mounted into a container).

 Dockerfile :